NOESPINOZA23/FINALJ124/README.md

 Tel: (415) 437-8310

 This report emphasizes the racial, ethnic and gender disparities in health care which opens another topic of inequality between the unprivilaged people, and privilaged ones.
-It reports and shows data on how some folks are a primiroity in quality care than other for their sex, race and ethnicity.
+This report shows collected data that demonstrated how white folks are a priority in obataining quality care than minority groups and females.